cs50/docs/_pages/2019/x/psets/0/scratch.md

 This step assumes that you've downloaded your [Scratch](scratch.md) project as a file whose name ends in `.sb3`.
 And this step also assumes that you've [signed up for a GitHub account](https://github.com/join), per the above form.

-1. Visit [cs50.me](https://cs50.me/), log in with your GitHub account, and click **Authorize submit50**.
+1. Visit [this link](https://submit.cs50.io/invites/9770b67479384c4d8c37790779e466d9) to enroll in CS50x on submit.cs50.io.
+Log in with your GitHub account, and click **Authorize cs50**.
-1. You should receive two emails from GitHub inviting you to join CS50's "organizations" on GitHub.
-Click the button in those emails to accept both of the invitations.
+1. Check the box indicating that you'd like to grant course staff access to your submissions, and click **Join course**.
-1. Go to `https://github.com/submit50/USERNAME`, replacing `USERNAME` in the URL with your own GitHub username.
+1. Go to `https://github.com/me50/USERNAME`, replacing `USERNAME` in the URL with your own GitHub username.
 1. If you see the sentence "We recommend every repository include a README, LICENSE, and .gitignore.", click the blue README link in that sentence.
 On the next page, scroll down and click the Green "**Commit**" button.
 1. On the left side of the screen, click on **Branch: master**.
-1. In the field that says **Find or create a branch...**, copy and paste precisely this value, `cs50/2019/x/scratch`, then click **Create branch**.
+1. In the field that says **Find or create a branch...**, copy and paste precisely this value, `cs50/problems/2019/x/scratch`, then click **Create branch**.
 That value is just a unique identifier for this problem.
 1. Click the button that says **Upload files**.
 1. Drag your `.sb3` file into the box that says **Drag files here**.
 1. Click the green **Commit changes** button.

 That's it!
-If you visit [cs50.me](https://cs50.me/) again, you should see your submission.
-If you click on the **check50** link next to the submission, you should see (after a minute or two) whether your project met all of the requirements.
-You can see your grade by visiting your gradebook.
-Click **Courses** in the left sidebar of your submissions page then choose **CS50x 2019**.
-You are welcome to resubmit as many times as you'd like (before the deadline)!
+If you visit the course gradebook at [cs50.me/cs50x](https://cs50.me/cs50x), you should see your score within a few minutes.
+From that page, you can also click on the "View Submissions" link to see deatils about your submission.
+If you click on the **check50** link next to the submission, you should see which requirements your project met.
+You are welcome to resubmit as many times as you'd like!

-If you don't see any results in [your gradebook](https://cs50.me/gradebook), make sure that your branch is named `cs50/2019/x/scratch`.
-If you mistyped it the first time, you should create a new branch (repeating steps 6 and 7), making sure to name it `cs50/2019/x/scratch`!
+If you don't see any results in [your gradebook](https://cs50.me/cs50x) after a few minutes, make sure that your branch is named `cs50/problems/2019/x/scratch`.
+If you mistyped it the first time, you should create a new branch (repeating steps 6 and 7), making sure to name it `cs50/problems/2019/x/scratch`!